Marathon chef's legacy 'humbling'

 A MasterChef semi-finalist who died after collapsing at the London Marathon has left the charity he was raising money for "humbled by his legacy".

-Matt Campbell, 29, from Kendal in Cumbria, collapsed at the 22.5 mile mark during the London Marathon,
+Matt Campbell, 29, from Kendal in Cumbria, collapsed at the 22.5 mile mark during the London Marathon.

 He aimed to raise £2,500 for the Brathay Trust, but more than £350,000 has been donated since he died.